-Crafted from resin, polymer clay, and UV-reactive materials, Mazurek’s series literally glows with a syrupy sweet nostalgia.
+Crafted from resin, polymer clay and UV-reactive materials, Paige’s series literally glows with a syrupy sweet nostalgia.
 With its emphasis on junk food relics—cherry snowballs, Dixie cups, and potato chip bags all make an appearance—Oasis in the Dark is an exploration of memory, both collective and personal.
-Though it’s certain she’s nibbled on a cherry snowball at one point in her life—a personal memory—Mazurek is just as fascinated with the snowball as an object of Americana living in the memory of millions.
+Though it’s certain she’s nibbled on a cherry snowball at one point in her life—a personal memory—Paige is just as fascinated with the snowball as an object of Americana living in the memory of millions.

 Memory still looms as a big mystery in science, but it’s intimately connected with our senses.
 We remember the taste of melted pink sugar fondly; we miss seeing our electric blue tongues in the bathroom mirror; we crave our honeyed youth like a midnight snack.
 Don’t be surprised if you get stuck in the sticky glow of Oasis in the Dark—you’re not alone.

 Scroll through to view Paige’s work, then head over to NOT REAL ART’s May 2023 exhibition, Sugar Rush, to see Paige’s submissions, “I Love You Like a Cheese Sandwich” and “Skylite: Twin-Flames, Cherry, Egg-Custard (the Best).”

 Paige Mazurek aims to “mimic the same sensations of seeing a gas station mini-mart at night.”

 All photos published with permission of the artist(s).